Carbon Fibre Price Trend and Forecast

 Tukey

 In Q3 2025, Turkey has been experiencing a 2% decline in CIF imports of carbon fibre continuous tow from Mexico compared to the previous quarter, reflecting a slight softening in demand from the automotive and industrial sectors.
-Prices for Continuous Tow 50K in Turkey have been falling by 4% in September 2025, easing procurement costs for buyers.
+Carbon Fibre price trend continuous Tow 50K in Turkey have been falling by 4% in September 2025, easing procurement costs for buyers.

 Supply has been remaining sufficient, ensuring stable market availability despite the reduction in import volumes.
 The market has been adjusting gradually as manufacturers have been managing inventories cautiously and moderating end-user consumption.
 Overall, the quarter has been showing a moderate market correction, with short-term stability expected to continue.